ayekhan847/About-Income-on-Perceived-Racial-Disparity-created-by-GitHub-Classroom/README.md

-# Title of Your Final Project Here
+# Impact of Income on the Perceived Racial Disparity in Education
 ## INFO 201 "Foundational Skills for Data Science"

 Authors: Fenting Jin, Ayesha Khan, Riya Prasad, Adya Sengupta